rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 Overlay filesystem comprises of 3 layers:

-- Lower Layer: A collection of directories
+- Lower Layer: A collection of files & directories.
-- Upper Layer
+- Upper Layer: A collection of files & directores either in the same filesystem or a different filesystem.
-- Overlay Layer
+- Overlay Layer: A union of the files in the lower and the upper layer.
+In case there are duplicate files, the overlay layer contains duplicate files from the upper layer.

 > [!NOTE] The upper and the lower layer could be a different filesystem.